-Vikram Pandit - Mr. Pandit was appointed as member of the Audit Committee at the meeting of the Board of Directors of the Corporation held on April 29, 2016.
-Mr. Pandit is the Chairman and Chief Executive Officer of The Orogen Group (company leveraging opportunities for the financial services industry).
+Vikram Pandit (Chair) - Mr. Pandit was appointed as member of the Audit Committee at the meeting of the Board of Directors of the Corporation held on April 29, 2016 and was appointed Chair of the said Committee on November 1, 2017.
+Mr. Pandit has been the Chairman and Chief Executive Officer of The Orogen Group since 2016.
+From 2012 to 2016, Mr. Pandit primarily focused on investing in and advising early stage financial technology companies and building financial services companies with capital partners.
 He is the former Chief Executive Officer of Citigroup Inc. (multinational financial services corporation), a position he held from December 2007 until he resigned in October 2012.
 Prior to that, he had been Chairman and Chief Executive Officer of Citi Alternative Investments in 2007, after Old Lane, LLC, a hedge fund of which he was a founding member and Chairman of the members committee since 2006, was acquired by Citigroup Inc. Mr. Pandit began his career at Morgan Stanley as an associate in 1983 and became President and Chief Operating Officer of the company's institutional securities and investment banking businesses in 2000.
 Mr. Pandit received his Ph.D. in Finance and B.A. in Engineering from Columbia University in 1986.

 Beatrice Weder di Mauro - Ms. Weder di Mauro was appointed as a member of the Audit Committee at the meeting of the Board of Directors of the Corporation held on April 29, 2016.
-Ms. Weder di Mauro has been a professor of economics, economic policy and international macroeconomics at the Johannes Gutenberg University of Mainz since 2001 and a research fellow at INSEAD in Singapore.
+Ms. Weder di Mauro has been a professor of economics, economic policy and international macroeconomics at the Johannes Gutenberg University of Mainz since 2001 and has been a fellow-in-residence at INSEAD in Singapore since 2015.
 Ms. Weder di Mauro was a member of the German Council of Economic Experts from 2004 to 2012.
-In 2010, she was a resident scholar at the International Monetary Fund (IMF) in Washington, DC and, in 2006, a visiting scholar at the IMF in Washington, D.C.
+In 2010, she was a resident scholar at the International Monetary Fund (IMF) in Washington, DC, where she had previously been a visiting scholar in 2006.
 She was an associate professor of economics at the University of Basel between 1998 and 2001 and a research fellow at the United Nations University in Tokyo from 1997 to 1998.
 Prior to this, she was an economist at the IMF in Washington, DC.
 Ms. Weder di Mauro earned her PhD in economics at the University of Basel in 1993 and received her habilitation there in 1999.
-She was a member of the audit committee of Roche from 2006 to 2016 and is a member of the audit committee of UBS Group AG.
+She is a member of the Audit Committee of UBS AG since 2012 and was a member of the Audit Committee of Roche from 2006 to 2016.